094459/blog-2024/content/newsletter/aws-open-source-news-and-updates-186.md

 Remember to check out the [Open Source homepage](https://aws.amazon.com/opensource/?opensource-all.sort-by=item.additionalFields.startDate&opensource-all.sort-order=asc) for more open source goodness.

+One of the pieces of feedback I received in 2023 was to create a repo where all the projects featured in this newsletter are listed.
 Where I can hear you all ask?
 Well as you ask so nicely, you can meander over to[ newsletter-oss-projects](https://aws-oss.beachgeek.co.uk/3l8).

 Made with ♥ from DevRel